 Certain drinks lead to tooth decay more than others.
-In fact, research shows that the more often a person drinks beverages with high-sugar content, the more the risk of cavities and erosion increases.
+In fact, research shows that the more often a person drinks high-sugar beverages, the more the risk of cavities and erosion increases.
 Carbonated and acidic drinks can add to the damage as they also contribute to eroding the surface of your teeth.